 What happens if you don’t harvest onions?

-But sometimes they will sprout again after a period of dormancy.
-Dry ground is more likely to preserve the bulb until a new growing season.
+If you don’t harvest onions, they may eventually start rotting, especially if the soil is very wet, or they will flower.
+But sometimes they’ll sprout again after a period of dormancy.
+Dry ground is more likely to preserve the bulb until spring.

 Do you harvest onions before they flower?